 Ground rules are essential to provide an agreed structure when answering sensitive or difficult questions.
 Teachers will endeavour to encourage a "culture of asking" and will answer questions as honestly as possible.
-However, if teachers are faced with a question they do not feel comfortable answering, provision will be made to meet the individual child's needs.
+However, if teachers are faced with a question they are uncomfortable answering, provision will be made to meet the individual child's needs.
 Correct vocabulary / terminology will be used consistently and appropriately throughout our school.